rhettg/BlueOx/README.md

         return res

 Each SQL query would then be logged as a seperate event.
 However, each event will have the unique id provided by the parent `request` context.
+The name of the context will become `request.sql`.

 You can provide you're own id or allow ziggy to autogenerate one for the top-level context.